Key Takeaways

 Carriers ask about these details because each one changes the likelihood and severity of a claim.
 Knowing what they ask helps you understand why quotes vary.

-Progressive states that tree trimming is considered high-risk.
-Working at height and using power tools create serious risks that carriers price accordingly.
+Tree trimming is considered high-risk by carriers.
+Working at height and using power tools create serious injury and property-damage exposure that carriers price accordingly.

 Details that change your tree service quote